 The “four pricing questions” directly ask respondents to tell us the “Too Cheap,” “Cheap,” “Expensive,” and “Too Expensive” price points.
 This approach lacks a robust statistical theory for finding the optimal price point.
 Plus, there is no relevant competition or realistic context for the respondent to consider.
 For brand-new to the world products without an easily established competitive context, this approach could be a good “qualitative” first step.
-But, conjoint pricing analysis is generally better.
+But using conjoint analysis for pricing research is generally better.

 Gabor-Granger Pricing Method:

 This approach to pricing research involves asking respondents if they would buy a product at a given price.
 If they say “yes,” then we ask the question again at a higher price.
 If they say “no,” then we ask the question again at a lower price.
 There are also multiple problems with this approach.
 For example, no relevant competition is shown to provide adequate context.
 Moreover, the price point we begin asking the respondent about strongly biases the outcome.